Bilbao Metro: Design

-Access to the metro is provided by fosteritos, glass structures affectionately named after the architect who designed them, Norman Foster.
-These modern-looking tunnels stand attractive alongside the modern and innovative interior of the stations.
+Access to the Metro is provided by fosteritos, glass structures named after the architect who designed them, Norman Foster.

-Large caverns of a 160m^{2} cross section were dug for stations, creating large open spaces, as opposed to the traditional sets of linked tunnels.
+Large caverns of a 160 m2 cross section were dug for stations, creating large open spaces, as opposed to the traditional sets of linked tunnels.
 For example, the ticket line is in the same space as the trains, for this purpose steel structures called 'mezzanines' have been built over the tracks.
 Trains are fully accessible by lifts and escalators.
 Materials such as steel and concrete have been used throughout.